Lythom/capsule/README.md

 ## Changelog ##

+**1.16.5-5.0.70 : Directional capture base**

+- Capture Base are now directional and work as dispensers.
+- New visual for capture base, it will continue pointing north
+- Change the recipe of the capture base to be based on dispenser

+**1.16.5-5.0.66 : The 1.16.5 beginning**

+- Upgrade to 1.16.5
+- Update all built-in templates (rewards, blueprints, startes).
+They are the same but recaptures in latest nbt format.
+- Known issue/WIP: Capture base is now supposed to work as a dispenser but is still WIP

+**1.15.2-4.0.60 : Fixes and tags**

+- Add a new `capsule:excluded` tag for any mod to exclude blocks from being captured in capsules.
+Documentation on the wiki: https://github.com/Lythom/capsule/wiki/Getting-compatible-with-capsule#115-or-newer.
+[Thanks to Corail_31 on curseforge](https://www.curseforge.com/members/corail_31) for the suggestion and examples provided.
+- Fix a bug where items could get empty nbt when being used in a crafting table, preventing them from stacking.
+[Thanks to Aeonian on Discord](https://discord.gg/pgfCwW9) the report with demo.
+- Fix items that could still drop during a capture (including vanilla items not respecting their own rules 😱)
+- Fix a dupe bug with Corail Tombstone.
+Player graves are now excluded by tag and config.
+[Thanks to Naccodde on github](https://github.com/Nachodde) for reporting.
+- Add tag support in capsule.cfg for excluded block configuration.

 **1.15.2-4.0.52 : Preview performance improvement**

 - Added a time budget limit to render the full preview.
 If the full preview cannot be consistantly rendered it will auto-switch to wireframe render which is a lot faster.